itsvinitlunia/MS_AICTE_CreditCard-Fraud-Detection/README.md

 Once the Streamlit app is running:
 1. Open your browser to `http://localhost:8501`
+2. Navigate to the "Fraud Detection" page
-2. Upload transaction data or use sample data
+3. Choose between manual input or sample data testing
+4. If using manual input, provide all 30 features:
+   - **Time**: Transaction time in seconds
+   - **Amount**: Transaction amount in dollars
+   - **V1-V28**: PCA-transformed features (can be set to 0.0 for testing)
-3. Select your preferred model
+5. Select your preferred model
-4. View real-time fraud predictions
+6. View real-time fraud predictions with confidence scores
-5. Analyze model performance metrics
+7. Analyze model performance metrics

 ### Programmatic Usage